-In cases detected by tip at organizations with formal fraud reporting controls, telephone hotlines were the most commonly used method (39.5%).
-We must also note that email was a close second (34.1%) followed by web forms (23.5%).
+In cases detected by tip at organizations with formal fraud reporting controls, telephone hotlines were the most commonly used method (40%), the second most used method with email (26%).
+We must also note that cases detected by tip with no hotline were only (30%).

 Distribute guidelines for the reporting hotline when it’s first launched, when you conduct periodic fraud prevention training and when new employees join the company.
 Also create print and electronic promotional materials for the hotline to display in high-profile locations, such as in the lunchroom and on the company’s intranet site.

 Remember, too, that reporting hotlines can unearth other problems besides fraud, such as unsafe working conditions or drug abuse by co-workers.
 Some companies even set up their hotlines to serve as an electronic “suggestion box” for ways to improve operating efficiencies or offer new product ideas.